A bank teller misses her boyfriend.

 "Why hello, Dennis."
 She batted the extra thick eyelashes she picked up at the flea market last week.

 He had never been a man of many words and Veronica absolutely loved that about him.
-He sort of scratched at his patchy neck-beard and swallowed the brown saliva from the tobacco wad wedged against his gum line.
+He sort of scratched at his patchy neckbeard and gnawed at the toothpick wedged against his gum line.

-"Hey yourself, this is for you."
+"Yes I, this for you."
 He passed her the note under the glass partition.

 "How have you been?"
 She took the note.